-SIDBI Swavalamban Foundation (SSF): Launched in July 2022, SSF focuses on corporate social responsibility (CSR), development, and impact aligned with SIDBI's mandate to support MSMEs.
+SIDBI Swavalamban Foundation (SSF): Launched in July 2022, SSF focusses on corporate social responsibility (CSR), development, and impact aligned with SIDBI's mandate to support MSMEs.
 SSF plays a supportive role in the growth and development of entrepreneurs, MSMEs, and the broader ecosystem.
-It provides CSR grants for projects benefiting bottom-of-the-pyramid groups, with a focus on MSME workers, women, SC/ST, tribal communities, the extremely poor, elderly, and PwDs.
+It provides CSR grants for projects benefiting bottom-ofthe-pyramid groups, with a focus on MSME workers, women, SC/ST, tribal communities, the extremely poor, elderly, and PwDs.

-SSF emphasizes addressing skill gaps by providing job-oriented training for underprivileged youth, promoting women empowerment, and fostering environmental sustainability.
-In FY2024, SSF's programs transformed over 10,000 underserved lives, 50% of whom were women.
+SSF emphasises addressing skill gaps by providing job-oriented training for underprivileged youth, promoting women empowerment, and fostering environmental sustainability.
+In FY2024, SSF's programmes transformed over 10,000 underserved lives, 50% of whom were women.
 A total of ₹1,200 lakh was committed to various CSR initiatives across India, partnering with credible institutions.

-SSF also sanctioned 17 proposals from SIDBI and its offices (BOs/ ROs/ EZOs), undertaking impactful CSR activities in FY2024.
+SSF also sanctioned 17 proposals from SIDBI and its offices (BOs/ROs/EZOs), undertaking impactful CSR activities in FY2024.
 Some of the impactful CSR activities undertaken by SSF during FY2024 are as under:

-- Supported numerous skill development/ vocational training projects including training as Computer Operator & Programming Assistants, Diesel Mechanics, Maheswari saree weavers, Sanjhi Art artists, E-Vehicle taxi drivers, Hygiene Technicians for hospitality sector, Mobile Phone Hardware Repair Technicians, Geriatric care Personnel, Medical Nursing Assistants, etc. - Procured and distributed 76,000 khadi-cotton national flags to rural households on 76th anniversary of Indian Independence Day under the aegis of "Azadi Ka Amrit Mahotsav" initiative of the Government of India. - Supported free of cost vision restoring cataract surgeries for cataract affected people with preference to MSME/ Industrial workers and their dependent family members. - Supported education of orphaned students, nomadic tribal children and out of schoolgirls to enable them to continue their educational pursuits and prevent drop out. - Provided free of cost fully equipped ambulance to the underprivileged. - Distributed artificial limbs and Kiosks to differently-abled persons for supporting body movement and livelihood generation.
-Suported Individual Entrepreneurship development along with setting up of Micro enterprise learning hubs for rural youth. - Provided Medical Camp facility for Delhi-Yamuna Flood affected victims; distributed rakhis and mithai boxes to jawans at LoC, Kashmir; distributed old laptops for computer centres for the underprivileged youth; among other activities.
+Supported numerous skill development/ vocational training projects including training as Computer Operator & Programming Assistants, Diesel Mechanics, Maheswari saree weavers, Sanjhi Art artists, E-Vehicle taxi drivers, Hygiene Technicians for hospitality sector, Mobile Phone Hardware Repair Technicians, Geriatric care Personnel, Medical Nursing Assistants, etc.

+Supported free of cost vision restoring cataract surgeries for cataract affected people with preference to MSME/Industrial workers and their dependent family members.

+Procured and distributed 76,000 khadi-cotton national flags to rural households on 76th anniversary of Indian Independence Day under the aegis of "Azadi Ka Amrit Mahotsav" initiative of the Government of India.

+Supported education of orphaned students, nomadic tribal children and out of schoolgirls to enable them to continue their educational pursuits and prevent dropout.

+Provided free of cost fully equipped ambulance to the underprivileged.

+Provided Medical Camp facility for Delhi-Yamuna Flood affected victims; distributed rakhis and mithai boxes to jawans at LoC, Kashmir; distributed old laptops for computer centres for the underprivileged youth; among other activities.
+6

+Distributed artificial limbs and Kiosks to differently-abled persons for supporting body movement and livelihood generation.
+Supported Individual Entrepreneurship development along with setting up of Micro enterprise learning hubs for rural youth.